List of Ed, Edd n Eddy characters: Ed

-Edd (Double D)
+Edd ("Double D")

 Edd (Samuel Vincent) is the smartest of the Eds and the most polite, mature, curious, and somewhat ironic.
 As a result, he is more socially accepted by the rest of the kids than Ed and Eddy, usually acting as a peacemaker or offering the rest of the kids advice.
 To differentiate his homophonic name from Ed, he is referred to as Double D. Edd has a high IQ and is top of the class in most subjects at school, though he is the physically weakest of the Eds and despises P.E. and other sporting activities.
 As the most creative of the trio, he is able to construct things like planes, rocket cars, and roller coasters with junk he comes across and enjoys doing so.
 He also is able to play pedal steel guitar, but does not like to do so often.
 He often speaks using complex words and struggles to speak normally in high anxiety situations.
 His clothing usually consists of a red/orange shirt, purple shorts, red socks, and cyan shoes.
 He sleeps in a footed onesie, and in the later seasons and the movie, he wears a tie when going to school.
 He more famously wears a black ski hat with two white lines on each side of it (which has led to Eddy nicknaming him "Sockhead").
 It is unknown what lies under Edd's hat; Ed and Eddy see Edd twice without his hat on.
 Whatever his hat hides, Edd is self-conscious about it; Eddy frequently blackmails Edd by threatening to reveal the contents of his hat.
 Edd is also self-conscious about a significant gap in his front teeth, thanks to Eddy poking fun at it.
 He is the only one of the trio to be an only child, and his parents leave sticky notes around his house as a means of communicating with him.

 Like the other two Eds, Edd's personality is largely based upon series creator Danny Antonucci, who has said "there's my Edd side, neurotic, analytical, must be organized.
 Also if Eddy and Ed (single D) were not around, Edd would be happy with his own company, something that works for me too."
-Antonucci has also explained that the habit of Double Dee's parents to communicate with him through sticky notes was based on a habit of his own parents.
+Antonucci has also explained that the habit of Edd's parents to communicate with him through sticky notes was based on a habit of his own parents.